noiseprotocol/noise_spec/noise.md

 ## 7.4.
 Interactive handshake patterns (fundamental)

 The following handshake patterns represent interactive protocols.
-These 12 patterns are the **fundamental** interactive handshake patterns.
+These 12 patterns are called the **fundamental** interactive handshake patterns.

 The fundamental interactive patterns are named with two characters, which indicate the status of the initator and responder's static keys: